 For current Youth Ambassadors:

-TSA gratefully acknowledges the support of the Frank J. Antun Foundation for development of this video.
+The Tourette Association gratefully acknowledges the support of the Frank J. Antun Foundation for development of this video.

 Youth Ambassador Updates: